temporalio/documentation/docs-src/typescript/how-to-use-worker-versioning-in-typescript.md

 });
 ```

 You can also promote an entire set to become the default set for the queue.
-New Workflows will start using that set's default.
+New Workflows will start using that set's default build.

 ```typescript
 // ...